 What is red pesto made of?

 As mentioned above, red pesto is made with sun-dried tomatoes, extra virgin olive oil, garlic, nuts (almonds, pine nuts etc).
 Some people also use basil and parmesan cheese.

-I used to make the pesto without rinsing them but it was way too salty.
-Then my father-in-law told me to do so and it was “eye-opening”.
+I used to make the pesto without rinsing (mistake!), but it was way too salty.
+Then my father-in-law told me how to prepare them, and it was "eye-opening".
 By doing so, you can really taste both the sweetness and the saltiness.